 Associations only need to report to the ACNC using the Annual Information Statement – they will not be required to submit a separate annual statement to CBOS.

-Note: Charities should provide their incorporated association number when submitting the Annual Information Statement.
+Charities should provide their incorporated association number when submitting the Annual Information Statement.

 As part of these changes, small associations are no longer required to have their financial statements reviewed or audited (unless this is required in the constitution).
 Small charities are not required to provide financial reports as part of the Annual Information Statement.

-From the 2018 reporting period, medium and large associations must use accrual accounting when preparing their financial statements and ensure the financial statements meet all ACNC reporting requirements and comparative requirements will apply.
+Medium and large associations must use accrual accounting when preparing their financial statements and ensure the financial statements meet all ACNC reporting requirements and comparative requirements will apply.

-Associations must still notify CBOS of changes to the association’s name, details or rules:
+Associations must still notify CBOS of changes to the association’s name, details or rules.

 When to contact the ACNC or CBOS